 Effective Habit #6: Be Reasonable

 When (not if!) you get an offer on your home, think about all aspects of the offer.
 Price isn’t the only consideration.
 The buyer’s ability to qualify for a loan is crucial in today’s real estate and lending environment.
 When you get a request for repairs, consider everything closely.
-Do you really want to say, “I won’t fix that leaky faucet!” and risk losing a buyer because you didn’t want to pay $50 for a washer and a 30 minute repair?
-And if you’re thinking, “No buyer would walk away because of a leaky faucet,” think again.
+Do you really want to say, “I won’t fix that leaky faucet!” and risk losing a buyer because you didn’t want to pay for washer and dryer repair?
+And if you’re thinking, “No buyer would walk away because of appliance repair,” think again.
 No, I’m not saying to have to bow to every buyer demand.
-Be reasonable though.
+Do try to be reasonable though.
 And talk it through with your agent.

 Effective Habit #7: Don’t Be Afraid to Ask Questions